kitschpatrol/ambient-novel/README.md

 - Aligns the transcription output to the text of the book, preserving the line-level timings
 - Runs a word-level timing inference on the modified transcript against the original voice over file
 - Compresses the ambient music to a number of formats.
-- Information gathered in the above steps is merged with data from `/data/book.json` to tield the final `/src/lib/data`
+- Information gathered in the above steps is merged with data from `/data/book.json` to yield the final `/src/lib/data`

 To install dependencies for the content generation process, run: